Skip to Content Skip to Footer

 I. NEW PROGRAM PROPOSALS (MAJOR, MINORs, CONCENTRATIONS, CERTIFICATES)

-1. Department chair and Academic college curriculum committee approval is obtained.
+1. Department curriculum committee (if present), department Chair and Academic college curriculum committee approval is obtained.

-2. After approval by the college dean, the Vice-President of Academic Affairs (VPAA), or designee, reviews the proposal and submits to other departments (as per Board of Regents Policy).
+2. After approval by the college Dean, the Vice-President of Academic Affairs (VPAA), or designee, reviews the proposal and submits to other departments if required (as per Board of Regents Policy).

 3. Once sign off has been obtained from applicable departments, the VPAA, or designee, will submit to UCC Chair.

-5. Once approved by Faculty Senate, UCC chair forwards the proposal to the VPAA or designee will submit to the Board of Regents for approval.
+6. Once approved by Faculty Senate, UCC Chair or vice-Chair forwards the proposal to the VPAA or designee will submit to the Board of Regents for approval.
 The Board of Regents must approve new program proposals /certificates and in some cases, concentrations if they are considered to be a substantive change.

 II.
 NEW COURSE PROPOSALS